-This annual report on Form 20-F/A contains forward-looking statements of Ecopetrol S.A. (hereinafter "we", "us", "our", "Ecopetrol" or the "Company"), within the meaning of the safe harbor provisions of the U.S. Private Securities Litigation Reform Act of 1995.
+This prospectus contains forward-looking statements of Ecopetrol S.A. (hereinafter "we", "us", "our", "Ecopetrol" or the "Company"), within the meaning of the safe harbor provisions of the U.S. Private Securities Litigation Reform Act of 1995.
 These statements are not based on historical facts and reflect our expectations for future events and results.
 Most facts are uncertain because of their nature.
 Words such as "anticipate", "believe", "could", "estimate", "expect", "should", "plan", "potential", "predicts", "prognosticate", and "achieve", among other similar expressions, are understood as forward-looking statements.
 These factors may include the following: